agrawal-rahul/Jodi/README.md

 6. Machine learning: a Probabilistic Perspective - Kevin Murphy
 7. Introduction to Algorithms - Thomas E. Cormen
 8. Mining of Massive Datasets - Jure Leskovec, Anand Rajaraman, Jeffrey D. Ullman
+9. Papers which will be implemneted as projects

 # Prerequisites
 1. Knowledge of Python, C, C++